muratk5n/thirdwave/en/index.md

 ---

-There was an internal power struggle in the CDU years ago, and today's chancellor to-be chancellor Merz was ousted by Merkel.
+There was an internal power struggle in the CDU years ago, and today's chancellor-to-be Merz was ousted by Merkel.
 The wording at the time was he was "cut down at a young age", "executed".
 Now he is back bcz Merkel is out, you see?
 Dude might have nursed some anger since; if he tries to be the un-Merkel bcz of it, that's would be dumb.
 The immigration issue aside, AM had the right approach towards the East.
 She was an "Ossie" herself.

 ---